 - Visit the Window Covering Safety Council website for more information and resources.

 Protect kids by keeping cords out of their reach.
-Click here for information about how to tie up cords, shortening cord length, reducing the possibility of hazardous loops and more.
+Click here for information about how to tie up cords, shorten cord length, reduce the possibility of hazardous loops, and more.

 Cord and bead chain loops must be fastened to the wall or floor with a tension device.
 Click here to see how that is done and other useful information about securing loops.